Bug report #1687

 The coordinates in your screenshot do not correspond to the correct location of any part of the US in the projection you specified.

-#2 Updated by kwilliams4 - over 11 years ago
+#2 Updated by kwilliams4 - about 12 years ago

 - Resolution set to fixed